CONTACT US

 Application FAQs

-We only charge a 10,000yen (USD$100) Transport Fee when you arrive in Japan which covers Delivery to, and Orientation at, your Resort.
+We only charge a 10,000yen (USD$100) Orientation/Transport fee when you arrive in Japan which covers delivery to, and the orientation at your Resort.

 There’s no reason to be nervous in the Interview; it’s just a relaxed, casual chat, to get an idea of whether you’re suited to Resort work in Japan or not.
 Your interviewer will ask you a couple of quick questions about yourself and your interest in Japan, and then a couple of simple questions in Japanese, to get an idea of your Japanese level.
 Depending on how long you’ve been studying Japanese, your Interviewer will tailor the questions to suit your level.